sneakernets/DMXOPL/README.md

 * kode54, who added this to Cog and FB2K, thank you!
 * Patch93, who contributed various patches
 * OlPainless, who contributed various patches
+* Papiezak, who contributed various of patches
 * Infurnus, for support
 * Leileilol, for support
+* MaliceX, for support
+* Kuschelmonster, for support
+* Anyone who makes music with this thing!

  YMF262 forever.